 It has been a long road.
 The San Juan Islands National Monument was created on March 25, 2013.
 The Monument Advisory Committee (MAC), appointed to advise the Bureau of Land Management (BLM) on the Resource Management Plan first met in October of 2014.
 And the Resource Management Planning process officially kicked off in March of 2015.

 Between 2015 and today, the BLM sought public input on the issues to be addressed, created draft plans for analysis, received public comment on those drafts, and published an over 900-page Proposed Resource Management Plan [very large PDF file] in 2019.

-Included in the materials that BLM is considering as they modify the Proposed RMP to become the ROD are hundreds of protests submitted by the public (all of which were rejected by BLM), issues summarized by Islanders for the San Juan Islands National Monument, and the following specific documents (all submitted to BLM by the MAC at their first post-Proposed-RMP meeting after not being allowed to convene during crucial parts of the drafting process):
+Included in the materials that BLM considered as they modified the Proposed RMP to become the approved RMP are hundreds of protests submitted by the public (all of which were rejected by BLM), issues summarized by Islanders for the San Juan Islands National Monument, and the following specific documents (all submitted to BLM by the MAC at their first post-Proposed-RMP meeting after not being allowed to convene during crucial parts of the drafting process):

 The letter submitted to the BLM by Governor Inslee as part of his Consistency Review of the Proposed RMP

 The protest letter submitted by the San Juan County Council in response to the proposed RMP